Apache: Kinship systems

 The Apache tribes have two distinctly different kinship term systems: a Chiricahua type and a Jicarilla type.
 The Chiricahua-type system is used by the Chiricahua, Mescalero, and Western Apache.
-The Western Apache system differs slightly from the other two systems, and has some similarities to the Navajo system.
+The Western Apache kinship system differs slightly from the other two but shares similarities with the Navajo system.

 The Jicarilla type, which is similar to the Dakota–Iroquois kinship systems, is used by the Jicarilla, Navajo, Lipan, and Plains Apache.
 The Navajo system is more divergent among the four, having similarities with the Chiricahua-type system.
 The Lipan and Plains Apache systems are very similar.

 Chiricahua

 The Chiricahua language has four words for grandparent: -chú "maternal grandmother", -tsúyé "maternal grandfather", -chʼiné "paternal grandmother", -nálé "paternal grandfather".
 Additionally, a grandparent's siblings are identified by the same word; thus, one's maternal grandmother, one's maternal grandmother's sisters, and one's maternal grandmother's brothers are all called -chú.
 Furthermore, the grandchild terms are reciprocal, that is, one uses the same term to refer to their grandchild.
 For example, a person's maternal grandmother is called -chú and that grandmother also calls that granddaughter -chú (i.e. -chú can mean the child of either your own daughter or your sibling's daughter.)

 Chiricahua cousins are not distinguished from siblings through kinship terms.
 Thus, the same word refers to either a sibling or a cousin (there are not separate terms for parallel-cousin and cross-cousin).
 The terms depend on the sex of the speaker (unlike the English terms brother and sister): -kʼis "same-sex sibling or same-sex cousin", -´-ląh "opposite-sex sibling or opposite-sex cousin".
 This means if one is a male, then one's brother is called -kʼis and one's sister is called -´-ląh.
 If one is a female, then one's brother is called -´-ląh and one's sister is called -kʼis.
 Chiricahuas in a -´-ląh relationship observed great restraint and respect toward that relative; cousins (but not siblings) in a -´-ląh relationship may practice total avoidance.

 Two different words are used for each parent according to sex: -mááʼ "mother", -taa "father".
 Likewise, there are two words for a parent's child according to sex: -yáchʼeʼ "daughter", -gheʼ "son".

 A parent's siblings are classified together regardless of sex: -ghúyé "maternal aunt or uncle (mother's brother or sister)", -deedééʼ "paternal aunt or uncle (father's brother or sister)".
 These two terms are reciprocal like the grandparent/grandchild terms.
 Thus, -ghúyé also refers to one's opposite-sex sibling's son or daughter (that is, a person will call their maternal aunt -ghúyé and that aunt will call them -ghúyé in return).